NOAA-GFDL/MDTF-diagnostics/diagnostics/ENSO_RWS/doc/ENSO_RWS.rst

 **Level 2 – Climatological flow and wave properties (basic-state/ambient
 flow) diagnostics**

-As regards to basic or climatological flow properties, restoring effect for Rossby waves (*β*\ :sub:`\*`) that is dependent on meridional gradient in absolute vorticity (*β*) and meridional curvature of the zonal flow or gradients in relative vorticity :math:`\frac{\partial^{2}{{U}}}{\partial{y}^{2}}` and resultant stationary wave number (:math:`K_{s}`) are diagnosed.
+Regarding to basic or climatological flow properties, restoring effect for Rossby waves (*β*\ :sub:`\*`) that is dependent on meridional gradient in absolute vorticity (*β*) and meridional curvature of the zonal flow or gradients in relative vorticity :math:`\frac{\partial^{2}{{U}}}{\partial{y}^{2}}` and resultant stationary wave number (:math:`K_{s}`) are diagnosed.
 These ambient flow properties determine generation and propagation of stationary Rossby waves.